quarto-dev/quarto-nvim/README.md

 ### Language support (WIP)

-Language support is very buggy for not, so it is not enabled by default.
+Language support is very buggy for now, so it is not enabled by default.
 Enable code diagnostics for embedded languages with

 ```vim
 QuartoDiagnostics